mideind/GreynirEngine/doc/reference.rst

         Initializes the :py:class:`Reynir` instance.

-    .. py:method:: submit(self, text : string, parse : bool = False) -> _Job
+    .. py:method:: submit(self, text : string, parse : bool = False,
+            *, split_paragraphs = False) -> _Job

         Submits a text string to Reynir for parsing and returns a :py:class:`_Job` object.

         :param str text: The text to parse.
 Can be a single sentence or multiple sentences.
         :param bool parse: Controls whether the text is parsed immediately or upon demand.
+Defaults to ``False``.
+        :param bool split_paragraphs: Indicates that the text should be split into paragraps, with paragraph breaks at newline characters (``\n``).
 Defaults to ``False``.
         :return: A fresh :py:class:`_Job` object.

         The given text string is tokenized and split into paragraphs and sentences.